zkemail/docusaurus/docs/email-tx-builder/architecture/concepts.md

 ## Command Template

-A **Command Template** defines the expected format of the message in the Subject line for each application. **It allows developers to constrain that message to an application-specific format without creating new ZKP circuits.** Our Email Transaction Auth package defines a universal circuit controlled by these command templates.
+A **Command Template** defines the expected format of the message in the Subject line for each application. **It allows developers to constrain that message to an application-specific format without creating new ZKP circuits.** Our Email Transaction Builder package defines a universal circuit controlled by these command templates.

 ### Structure